-When in the 3-dimensional state, the Sri Chakra is a representation of Mt.
-Meru which is believed to lie at the axis of the universe.
-This cosmic mountain is the bond of everything in the cosmos and it’s also regarded as a place of a spiritual journey.
+When in the 3-dimensional state, the Sri Chakra represents Mt.
+Meru, which is believed to lie at the axis of the universe.
+This cosmic mountain is the bond of everything in the cosmos, and it’s also regarded as a place of a spiritual journey.
 The Sri Chakra is mostly used in the Sri Kula tradition in Tantrism.

-The word basically translates to “to be good” or “being with higher self.”
-This symbol is mostly used as a representation of good fortune and other times it’s also used as a sun symbol.
+The word basically translates to “to be good” or “being with the higher self.”
+This symbol is mostly used as a representation of good fortune, and other times, it’s also used as a sun symbol.

-The figure has right-angled arms which represent the indirect way that Divinity is apprehended by intuition and not by intellect.
+The figure has right-angled arms, representing the indirect way that Divinity is apprehended by intuition and not by intellect.

 The arms are usually right-facing (clockwise) but sometimes may be left-facing in the mirrored form.
 The anticlockwise Swastika is used as a symbol of magic, night, and the goddess Kali.

-The Swastika is in the shape of a cross which has four arms, pointing in all the four directions to describe the four Vedas and to signify the omnipresence eternal nature of the Absolute.
+The Swastika is in the shape of a cross with four arms, pointing in all four directions to describe the four Vedas and signify the Absolute’s eternal nature.

-The Swastika symbol may also be used to represent peace, honesty, truth, purity of the soul, and stability.
-One of the uses of the symbol is to mark the opening of account books, doors, and thresholds.
+The Swastika symbol may also represent peace, honesty, truth, purity of the soul, and stability.
+One of the symbol’s uses is to mark the opening of account books, doors, and thresholds.

 4. Shiva Linga

-This term comes from the combination of two words: “Shiva” and “linga” which translate to auspicious and symbol respectively.
+This term comes from combining two words: “Shiva” and “linga,” which translate to auspicious and symbol, respectively.

-The term is used in reference to the Supreme Being.
-The Shiva Linga is a symbol of Lord Shiva and represents God Himself in all His three aspects: Creator, Protector, and Destroyer.
+The term is used about the Supreme Being.
+The Shiva Linga symbolizes Lord Shiva and represents God Himself in all His three aspects: Creator, Protector, and Destroyer.

-The symbol is an elongated column that resembles an erect penis, the emblem of the generative power in nature.
-It symbolizes the cosmic creation which is effected by the male and female powers of nature.
+The symbol is an elongated column representing an erect penis, the emblem of the generative power in nature.
+It symbolizes the cosmic creation, which is effected by the male and female powers of nature.